saucelabs/sauce-docs/docs/api-testing/use-cases/compose-body.md

 ## Creating a New Structure to Add as a Body

 The last scenario is yet another more complex one.
-In this case, we consider the scenario where we need to create a new structure to add as a body, using data from a previous call.
+In this case, we consider the scenario where we use data from a previous call to create a new structure to add as a body.

 1. Perform the call that retrieves the data you are using.
 In the following example, the `GET` returns an array of items.